«prev next»

 False False True True False True

 But it would be much more intuitive if we do it using axioms and rules of inference.
-To do so, we have to start with the formula we have ($p → q$) plus the axiom schemas, and arrive at the formula we want to prove ($¬p ∨ q$).
+To do so, we start with the formula we have ($p → q$) plus the axiom schemas, and arrive at the formula we want to prove ($¬p ∨ q$).

 Here is one way to do it.
 The formulas that are used at each step are specified at the right-hand side, the rule of inference is modus ponens.